 Note that if you apply a filter to an element, the filter will also apply to any elements contained within it.
-So for example, if you place a text element inside an image element and apply a filter to the image, the filter will also be applied to the text.
+So for example, if you place a text element inside a container element with a background image and apply a filter to the container, the filter will also be applied to the text.

 How opaque an element is.
 100% is fully opaque, 0% is fully transparent.

 Makes an element more blurry as the pixel values increase.

 How much color appears in the element.
 This can be used to make images render black and white.